Views: 13 Author: Wang Publish Time: 2025-08-11 Origin: Site

 Forging: The primary manufacturing process is hot forging.
 The material is heated to the appropriate forging temperature and pressed/die-forged into a T-shape.

-Heat Treatment: Post-forging, fittings undergo heat treatment (e.g., annealing, normalizing and tempering, and solution annealing for stainless/nickel alloys) to achieve the required mechanical properties.
+Heat Treatment: After forging, fittings go through heat treatment.
+This includes processes like annealing, normalizing, tempering, and solution annealing for stainless and nickel alloys.
+These steps help achieve the needed mechanical properties.

 Machining: The forged blank is precision machined on CNC lathes and machining centers.
 This involves: